 Our field teams will work consistently with key stakeholders to monitor and assess whether activities are being implemented according to schedule; identify what problems, if any, arise during implementation; determine which components of the program are or are not working; and obtain information on the stakeholders' reactions to the project.
 This information will routinely be fed back into project planning to ensure adaptive management of project activities and to adjust the causal model if needed.

-GOG.
-We will use annual publication on agricultural performance from MoFA (facts and figures) and the Institute for Statistical, Social and Economic Research (ISSER) annual publication on the state of the Ghanaian economy, both of which usually contain data and information on the agricultural sector.
+Institute for Statistical, Social and Economic Research (ISSER) annual publication on the state of the Ghanaian economy, both of which usually contain data and information on the agricultural sector.